 Sadrudin Peermahomud lives at Pannel Croft Village.
-He was diagnosed with diabetes in the 1960s, and, now aged 79, manages his condition with insulin and diet.
+He was diagnosed with diabetes in the 1960s, and, now in his seventies, manages his condition with insulin and diet.

 Pannel Croft Village's Well-being Advisor Kate Gokova assists Sadrudin with advice on his diet and completing a diet monitoring chart.